Gaining your initial customers is daunting and scary.

 The beauty of market research is that you get to get more in tune with your audience.
 From there, you can build a product on the backend that suits their needs and open the door to collaborative partnerships.

-Beyond that, you get magical copy for your direct response marketing in your future emails, ads and posts.
+Beyond that, you get magical copy for your direct response marketing in your future emails, ads, and posts.
 You have the words of the customer in your hand to market to future customers.

 When you do market research, you establish a base of people that you can reach back out to update or gather additional feedback.

-For those who are willing to answer your questions, consider offering a discount on your product or service Ask them to be a VIP Trusted Tester, or offer to intro them to someone in their network
+For those who are willing to answer your questions, consider offering a discount on your product or service Ask them to be a VIP Trusted Tester, or offer to introduce them to someone in their network

-Market research is a give and take relationship that, if done the right way, can be a win-win for everyone.
+Market research is a give-and-take relationship that, if done the right way, can be a win-win for everyone.
 Get creative in the value exchange.

 Give away your product to earn more buy-in.